dCache/dcache-book2/config-pnfs.md

 (assuming the system is configured as described in the installation instructions).
 Users may then access the meta-data with regular filesystem operations, like `ls
       -l`, and by the PNFS-specific operations described in the following sections.
 The files themselves may then be accessed with the DCAP protocol (see [???][1]
 Client Access and Protocols).

-Mounting the PNFS filesystem is not necessary for client access to the DCACHE system if URLs are used to refer to files.
+Mounting the PNFS filesystem is not necessary for client access to the dCache system if URLs are used to refer to files.
 In the grid context this is the preferred usage.

 Communicating with the PNFS Server
 ==================================